facebook/react/docs/docs/ref-09-glossary.md

 var element = <MyComponent />;
 ```

-When this is passed to `React.render`, React will call the constructor for you and create a `ReactComponent`, which returned.
+When this is passed to `React.render`, React will call the constructor for you and create a `ReactComponent`, which is returned.

 ```javascript
 var component = React.render(element, document.getElementById('example'));